mohae/states/README.md

-This is a fork of https://github.com/kevva/states.
-Pull requests should be made there.
+This is a fork of https://github.com/kevva/states, though this one probably has been more recently maintained.

 I, mohae, do not currently use this repo.
 I have come to prefer including example pillars.
 As such the following are currently maintained by me: